|

 -

-The large wind reservoir to be re-leathered with top
+The large wind reservoir was re-leathered with top

-grade sheepskin and then checked to be wind – tight.
+grade sheepskin and checked for wind – tightness.

 -

-Blower unit moved inside the organ on reassembly.
+Blower unit was moved to the inside the organ.

 throughout.